Litigation and dispute resolution in Poland

 No, in most of the cases attorney’s representation is not required, although highly recommended.
 There are categories of cases in which attorneys’ representation is mandatory – as an example all cases before the Supreme Court.

-What types of evidence is acceptable by the post court?
+What types of evidence is acceptable by the Polish court?

 There are no major limitations as to type of evidence that the Polish court would accept.
 All standard evidence like documents, witness expert, witness, recordings, videos, simulations – are acceptable.